Course code InfT3033

 Course abstract

 The aim of the course is to give insights into tasks and solutions in multidisciplinary computation.
 Computational Sustainability course introduces computational models, methods and tools to support various disciplines in decision support and development of more effective policies for sustainable development.
-In this course students will identify common problems and computational solutions that can provide support solving climate change, society sustainability, environment, urban design, transportation logistics and preservation of biodiversity.
-Course introduces solutions that include analysis of interdisciplinary systems design, machine learning, optimization, statistical modelling and certain data mining methods.
+In this course students will identify common problems and computational solutions that can provide support solving for an effective resource management, improving access to education and developing digital literacy.
+Course introduces solutions including systems analysis and modelling, data processing and visualization, optimization algorithms, and statistical analysis.

 Learning outcomes and their assessment

-Knows about computational models, methods and tools for decision support for solving various interdisciplinary issues – assessment with practical assignments and test.
+Knows about computational models, methods and tools for decision support for solving various interdisciplinary issues – assessment with practical assignments.

 Have skills to analyse interdisciplinary field and find solutions using information technologies – assessment with practical assignments.

-Aquire competences to individually analyse data and find reasoned information technology solution – assessment with reaction paper.
+Aquire competences to individually analyse data and find reasoned information technology solution – assessment with students’ independent works in each model.

 Course Content(Calendar)